 Skills East Sussex (SES) is the county’s strategic body for employment and skills.
 The group aims to improve local employment and skills levels to increase economic prosperity in East Sussex.
 Skills East Sussex uses a firm evidence base to agree and set priorities.
 The group provides direction for the county’s approach to employment and skills.

 SES has identified six priority sectors within the county.
-The group will work collaboratively to improve skills delivery in these sectors.
-There are Task Groups for the sectors below.
+Work on the priorities is taken forward through the sector task groups.
+There are sector based Task Groups for the following:

 Read about the work of the Skills East Sussex sector task groups.